James Hamilton (English Army officer): Later life, death, succession, and timeline

-On 21 August 1667 he was appointed Provost Marshal-General of Barbados.
+On 21 August 1667 Hamilton was appointed Provost Marshal-General of Barbados.
 This was a sinecure, which provided him an income without any duty.
-He never travelled to the island.
+He never went there.

+On 1 June 1670 at Dover, Hamilton was present at the conclusion of the Secret Treaty of Dover, together with Henrietta of England, called Minette, duchess of Orléans.
+Minette returned to France where she suddenly died on the 30th.
+Hamilton was one of the witnesses at her post mortem.

-He was killed in the Third Anglo-Dutch War.
-One of his legs was hit by a cannonball on 3 June 1673 when the ship on which he and his regiment were embarked came under fire from the Dutch.
+Hamilton was killed in the Third Anglo-Dutch War (1672–1674) while embarked with his regiment on the new ship-of-the-line Royal Charles, Prince Rupert's flagship.
+One of Hamilton's legs was hit by a cannonball on 3 June 1673 when the ship came under fire from the Dutch.
 He died three days later, on 6 June 1673, of the consequences of this wound.
 The incident happened four days before the first Battle of Schooneveld, which was fought on 7 June 1673.
 He was buried on 7 June in Westminster Abbey where his uncle James Butler, 1st Duke of Ormond, erected a monument to his memory.
-His wife died in 1709.
+His widow died in 1709.

-Despite being the eldest son, he never inherited his father's titles and land as his father outlived him by six years.
-However, on 2 December 1701 his eldest son, James, on the death of a second cousin, the last heir-male of the main line of the Abercorns, became the 6th Earl of Abercorn.
+Despite being the eldest son, Hamilton never inherited his father's titles and land as his father outlived him by six years.
+However, in 1701 his eldest son, James, on the death of a second cousin, the last heir-male of the main line of the Abercorns, became the 6th Earl of Abercorn.